kevinburke/eastbayforeveryone.org/deployment/README.md

 ```
 sudo -u php -i -- /home/php/bin/wp import --debug=bootstrap --authors=create --path=/home/eb4e-stage/public/ /var/tmp/eastbayforeveryone.WordPress.2021-09-05.xml
 ```

+In prod we needed to copy the "uploads" directory from stage because the prod site was now pointing at our own server.

 11. export Divi Library, import to new site.
 Don't do this before you run the import script above.